behavejs/behave-history/README.md

 This integrates seemlessly with any type of dispatcher or event system, you may need to do a thin layer of integration but this history module can be used in any application.

+`behave-history` has a fantastic feature in modern browsers, any `evt.data` passed to a routing dispatch event will be set using `pushState`, meaning as users navigate backward and forward with the browser buttons, the dispatcher event fired will have a copy of that state at that moment in time.
+Allowing you to easily recreate previous states of your application. (`evt.state` will be an empty object if using `hashChange` or there is no data associated with current state).

 ___